Sheet 5

 You do not have to automate the step of finding the bad characters.

-file to describe what you did and upload your helper scripts if you created any.
+Just add a comment to the solution file to describe what you did and upload your helper scripts if you created any.

 Hints: